quettabit/convolution_kernel/README.md

 Our implementation is benchmarked against the single-precision general matrix multiplication(SGEMM) based convolution kernel  available in NVIDIA's cuDNN library with the help of `nvprof`.

 Special thanks to [Peter Goldsborogh](https://github.com/goldsborough) for his [blogpost](http://www.goldsborough.me/cuda/ml/cudnn/c++/2017/10/01/14-37-23-convolutions_with_cudnn/) and [gist](https://gist.github.com/goldsborough/865e6717e64fbae75cdaf6c9914a130d) which explained the usage of convolution algorithm routine available in the cuDNN library.
-Without his work, It would have been a tough time for me battling with the cuDNN developer guide to benchmark our kernel.
+Without his work, It would have been a tough time for us battling with the cuDNN developer guide to benchmark our kernel.

 #### Benchmarking Environment